NearHuscarl/the-great-gatsby-bootcamp/README.md

 # The Great Gatsby Bootcamp

-From [Gatsby course](https://youtu.be/8t0vNu2fCCM) by Andrew Mead.
+From the [Gatsby course](https://youtu.be/8t0vNu2fCCM) by Andrew Mead.
 Thanks Andrew.